jkendall327/VoynichBruteForce/README.md

   to be related to the actual historical method than one which produces ciphertexts with wildly diverging statistics.

 - **Constructive rather than obscurative processes.**
-  The historical method was likely generative or constructive in nature—adding structure—rather than merely transforming or hiding existing structure, as standard cryptographic techniques do.
+  The historical method was likely constructive or destructive in nature—adding structure—rather than merely transforming existing structure.
+    - I believe this because the text exhibits levels of character entropy different to those seen in both natural language and purely random texts.

 - **Unequal importance of statistical features.**
   Some statistical elements matter more than others.
 In particular, the VMS’s remarkably low H₂ entropy is a defining